 Likewise, the Israeli Air Force.
 There are more Israeli jet aces than there are jet aces together in the rest of the world.

-The destroyer USS Johnston in the Battle Of Samar fought so hard that when it was sunk it was reported by the Japanese as being a heavy cruiser of the Baltimore-class, a ship class nearly seven times the displacement of the typical WW2 destroyer.
-The Johnston not only managed to cripple the Heavy Cruiser Kumano by blowing off it's bow, forcing the heavy cruiser Suzuya to stop to assist it.
-Then after already taking heavy damage the Johnston engaged a Japanese cruiser and destroyer column in order to save the retreating escort carriers.
+The destroyer USS Johnston fought so hard that when she was sunk she was reported by the Japanese as being a heavy cruiser of the Baltimore-class, a ship class nearly seven times the displacement of the typical World War II destroyer.
+Johnston not only managed to cripple the Heavy Cruiser Kumano by blowing off it's bow, forcing the heavy cruiser Suzuya to stop to assist it, then after already taking heavy damage she engaged a Japanese cruiser and destroyer column in order to save the retreating escort carriers.
+Her actions so impressed the Japanese that the crew of one of the Japanese ships that finished her off manned the rails and saluted as she sunk.

 The wolverine is a non-human example of this.
 It's maybe about the size of a medium-sized dog or a large badger, and can take down reindeer.
 Wolverines have been seen bullying an entire pack of wolves and stealing their food, and there have even been documented cases of them fighting off bears!
 Against a wolverine's hell of a bad temper, the eponymousSociopathic Hero is comparatively more of a Deathbringer the Adorable.